Skip to main content

 Moving a page

-In your dashboard, all site pages under the same parent page are organized alphabetically.
-If you want to change the structure of the pages you see in your dashboard, you can move them manually.
+In your dashboard, pages under the same parent are listed alphabetically.
+To change their order, you can move them manually in two ways:

 Important: Moving a page in the structure will change its URL.
 EG moving /post-one underneath /blog will make the new URL /blog/post-one